Crypto-TII/CryptographicEstimators/docs/github/tests.md

 ```

 1. **KAT Generator Functions:** We utilize KAT generator functions located in
-   the `tests/external_estimators` directory.
+   the `tests/kat_tests/external_estimators/` directory.
 These functions have hardcoded
    inputs as they are not intended for regular modification.
 Both input
    parameters and their corresponding outputs (referred to as `expected_outputs`
-   as they act as reference values) are serialized into the `tests/kat.yaml`
+   as they act as reference values) are serialized into the `tests/kat_tests/kat.yaml`
    file for later use during estimator testing.

 2. **Internal Estimation Functions:** With a collection of inputs and their
    expected outputs, we define how these inputs should be processed within our
    library in order to match the configuration of the external estimator.
 This
    is achieved through internal estimation functions found in the
-   `tests/internal_estimators` directory.
+   `tests/kat_tests/internal_estimators/` directory.
 Each function corresponds to a KAT
-   generator in `tests/external_estimators`.
+   generator in `tests/kat_tests/external_estimators/`.

 3. **Test Execution and Comparison:** In the final step, we execute all our
    internal estimation functions using the serialized inputs from
-   `test/kat.yaml`.
+   `tests/kat_tests/kat.yaml`.
 The calculated outputs are then compared against the
    expected outputs from the KAT generators to verify the accuracy of the
    CryptographicEstimators library.
+The main KAT test runner is
+   `tests/kat_tests/test_kat.py`.

 This separation of concerns makes it easier to maintain and extend the test
 suite as we introduce new estimators or modify existing ones.